Ownership-Intelligence-Platform/ownership-intelligence-platform/Readme.md

 ### Web-assisted answers (optional)

-The chat box has a "Use Web Search" toggle.
+The chat box has a "Use Web Search" toggle and a Provider selector (Auto/Bing/DuckDuckGo).
 When enabled, the backend will:

 - Run a quick DuckDuckGo HTML search for the question
 - Crawl the top results with short timeouts